AlibabaCloudDocs/ots/intl.en-US/Data channels/Data import/Synchronize data from one table to another table.md

 1. Add data sources of Tablestore

     Add the Tablestore instances of the source table and the destination table as data sources.
-For more information, see [Create a sync node]().
+For more information, see [Add a connection]().

 2. Create a node for the data synchronization task.
     1. Log on to the [DataWorks console](https://workbench.data.aliyun.com/console) as a workspace administrator.